visgl/deck.gl/docs/upgrade-guide.md

 lack of support for mitering, unreliable support for anti-aliasing and platform dependent line width limits so this should represent an improvement in visual quality and consistency for these layers.

-Remarks:
-* Some background: WebGL lineWidth no longer has any effect in

 #### Removed prop: `Layer.dataIterator`